-- 1. Phil presented a lot of facts and data.
-Thinking about your own background, can you recall an example in your life where any of these past events impacted you, your family, or your community?
-Explain. - 2.
-The Jim Crow laws that Phil mentioned were passed in the South during the Reconstruction Era after the Civil War ended.
-Their intent was to reinstate and protect white supremacy and power by enforcing segregation; their effect was to deny equal opportunity and equal rights to Black Americans.
-Many of these laws lasted until 1964 with the passing of the Civil Rights Act.
-What remnants of segregation, Jim Crow laws, or white supremacy do you still see impacting our society, and what does that stir up in you? - 3.
+- 1. The first video emphasizes the unsettling facts and figures concerning systemic inequalities that Hispanic and Latinx individuals confront in our country.
+Which of these statistics concerns you the most, and why? - 2.
+Of course, these statistics don't apply to every Hispanic family or community.
+However, in 2024, waves of immigrants are fueling personal bias and influencing the government policies and systems statistics for current Hispanics, especially immigrants might even be worse. - 3.
 What thoughts, concerns, or questions do you have about the treatment of Hispanc and Latinx people in our country? - 4.
 Racism isn't just going to die off with the older generation.
 We have to acknowledge there is a problem so that we can take more ownership for the problem.
 What biases, racial or otherwise, might be present in your heart that you weren't aware of before?
 Where do you believe these biases came from?